computational-psychology/computational-psychology-www/content/pages/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We are very happy to welcome our new group member `Navdha Jain <https://www.psyco.tu-berlin.de/jain.html>`_ to our group.
-In her Bachelor thesis, Navdha studies measuring the perceptual scales of brightness assimilation effect.
+In her Bachelor thesis, Navdha focuses on measuring the perceptual scales in brightness assimilation effect.